-- 531. Psychology of Elementary School Subjects.
-Three hours.
+- 531. Psychology of Elementary Subjects.
+Two or three hours.
 Formerly Ed.
 302. Analysis of the mental processes involved in the study of the several elementary school subjects. - 532.
 Psychology of Secondary School Subjects.
-Three hours.
+Two or three hours.
 Formerly Ed.
-402. Analysis of the mental processes involved in the study of the several secondary school subjects.
+402. Analysis of the mental processes involved in the study of the several secondary school subjects. - 540.
+Current Literature of Education.
+Two hours.